amatlacz/code-everest-demo/README.md

 ## 🤝 Contributing

 We welcome contributions from the community!
-Whether you're adding new features, fixing bugs, or improving documentation, your efforts help us summit Code Everest together.
+Whether you're adding new features, fixing bugs, or improving documentation, your efforts help us summit the AI in Coding workshop together.
 To get started:

 1. Fork the repository.
 2. Clone your fork: `git clone https://github.com/amatlacz/code-everest-demo.git`